techiediaries/techiediaries/_posts/2020/ubuntu-20/2020-04-30-install-postgresql-12-server-ubuntu-20-04.md

 ## Conclusion

-In this tutorial, you have installed and configured the PostgreSQL 11 database on your Ubuntu 20.04 system.
+In this tutorial, you have installed and configured the PostgreSQL 12 server database on your Ubuntu 20.04 system.